phrshteh/laravel-query-filter/README.md

 {
     $userFilterResult = User::filter($userFilter);

-    // total resources based on filters
+    // total resources count based on filters
     $count = $userFilterResult->count();

     // total sum of given attributes in filter if there is any
     $sums = $userFilterResult->sums();

-    // Get query result as collection
+    // Get query results as collection (paginated if there is pagination in filters)
     $users = $userFilterResult->data();

     // do stuff and return response